pyco-apps/pyco-apps.github.io/site/licensing/eula.md

 or send a letter to _Creative Commons, PO Box 1866, Mountain View, CA 94042, USA_.

-This license grants the utilisation of the software under the following term:
+This license grants the utilisation of the software under the following terms:

 - **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable